Jusvista User Guide

 The Business Admin (Main) undertakes the following User Management set-up:

-- Create other Functions [a) Public to interact and b) Internal purposes],if necessary;
+- Create other Functions [for a) External communication and b) Internal purposes],if necessary;

 - Define Roles under the default function - General (Main)

 - Create Operators as follows:

 - Primary Contact for Main (Default: Business Admin of General)

 - Assign role for business areas (RQR/J) to General Function users

 - Create Patron(s) give access right to Function(s)

 All newly created Operators receive by email their user access to Jusvista Lounge.

 Step 2 (In case of set up for several Functions)